2020PB/police-brutality/reports/New York.md

 Footage taken at Fourth Ave and Pacific St in Brooklyn shows an officer using his baton to shove a protestor holding his hands up into a pile of curbside trash set out for pickup.

-tags: strike, shove, baton, protestor
+tags: strike, shove, baton, protester

 id: ny-newyorkcity-84